aadhilm/CAM-HACKING/README.md

 chmod +x *  (give permission to run)

-./selfiehack.sh (to run the program)
+./CAM HACK.sh (to run the program)

 Ctrl+C (to stop the program)